 What we aim to achieve How we shall go about it 1.
-We are proud of our Efficiently manage, maintain and enhance Council's assets outstanding buildings, facilities, public places and Efficiently manage Crown Land resources assets Improve street and building accessibility for those with mixed abilities 2.
+We are proud of our Efficiently manage, maintain and enhance Council's assets outstanding buildings, facilities, public places and assets Efficiently manage Crown Land resources Improve street and building accessibility for those with mixed abilities 2.
 We cherish our open spaces where the community can be active Activate spaces and places to complement activity around waterways, urban areas and green spaces for families, the community and visitors Enhance sporting, recreation and leisure facilities and opportunities 3.
-Our road network (reserve) is well maintained, functional and continually improved Work together to maintain and develop a highly functioning road network (reserve), including roads, footpaths, bridges cycleways, kerb and guttering, and drainage system 4.
+Our road network (reserve) is well maintained, functional and continually improved achieve a balance between growth, Work together to maintain and develop a highly functioning road network (reserve), including roads, footpaths, bridges cycleways, kerb and guttering, and drainage system local character and stimulate the conservation of important heritage assets development and environmental protection Ensure land use planning and developments are well planned, sustainable and meet legislative requirements Work with the community to achieve well designed urban streetscapes Ensure best practice public and environmental health controls 4.
 We operate our local utilities according to best practice standards Manage Council's utility assets in line with best practice standards and priorities Who will be involved Murrumbidgee Council, NSW Government, Federal Government, Non Government Organisations, Road Safety organisations, Road Traffic Committee, Environmental organisations, Volunteers, Local Aboriginal groups and organisations, Service clubs, Chambers of Commerce and the business community, Schools, Community groups, Families How we measure success Community satisfaction levels Road safety data Government funding levels